 Antibiotics and glandular fever

-Antibiotics won't work for treating glandular fever.
+Antibiotics do not work for glandular fever.
 This is because glandular fever is caused by a virus.
+Antibiotics do not work on viruses.

 Returning to normal activities after glandular fever